Sharp spectral asymptotics for non-reversible metastable diffusion processes: Introduction

 where $S$ is given by Proposition \ref{prop:localspectWitten}.
 Eventually, for every $\epsilon\in(0,\epsilon_1)$, one has, uniformly with respect to $z$,

 Lastly, all the above conclusions also hold for $P^{*}_\phi$. \end{theorem}

-This theorem will be proved in the next section using Proposition \ref{prop:localspectWitten} and a finite dimensional reduction.
-In order to give sharp asymptotics of the small eigenvalues of $P_\phi$, that is the ones in $D(0, C h^{\frac 12} e^{-\frac Sh})$, we will introduce some additional, but generic, topological assumptions on the Morse function $V$ (see Assumption~\ref{hyp:gener} below).
+This theorem will be proved in Section~\ref{sub-spec-origin} using Proposition~\ref{prop:localspectWitten} and a finite dimensional reduction.
+In order to give sharp asymptotics of the small eigenvalues of $P_\phi$, that is the ones in $D(0, C h^{\frac 12} e^{-\frac Sh})$, we will introduce some additional, but generic, topological assumptions on the Morse function~$V$ (see Assumption~\ref{hyp:gener} below).
 To this end, we first recall the general labelling of \cite{HeHiSj11_01} (see in particular Definition~4.1 there) generalizing the labelling of \cite{HeKlNi04_01} (and of \cite{BEGK,BGK}).
-The main ingredient is the notion of separating saddle point, defined after the following observation.
+The main ingredient is the notion of separating saddle point, defined in Definition~\ref{def:SSP} below (see also an illustration in Figure~\ref{fig:defssp}) after the following observation.
 Here and in the sequel, we define, for $a\in \mb R$,

 and $\{V>a\}$, $\{V\geq a\}$ in a similar way.
 The following lemma recalls the local structure of the sublevel sets of a Morse function.
 A proof can be found in \cite{HeKlNi04_01}.